IBM-Cloud/ansible-collection-ibm/docs/ibm_pi_vpn_connection.rst

   pi_ipsec_policy_id (True, str, None)
     (Required for new resource) Unique identifier of IPSec Policy selected for this VPN Connection

-  pi_vpn_connection_mode (True, str, None)
-    (Required for new resource) Mode used by this VPN Connection, either 'policy' or 'route'

   pi_peer_gateway_address (True, str, None)